 As Emus are flightless, and because they have no keel on their sternum, the lean, red meat is in the thighs and rump.
-The Aborigines prized emu oil and its medicinal benefits.
+The Aborigines prized emu oil for its medicinal benefits.
 Typical carcass yield (% of live weight) is dressed weight 47%, cut up meat 32% and fat 19%.

 In 1997 there were 1,330 registered emu farms holding 103,000 birds.
 This dropped sharply to 149 farms carrying 45,000 birds in 2001.
 Between 2001 and 2004 emu farming went into a further decline but recovered in 2004 when over 6,000 birds were slaughtered with an estimated value of $1m.
 Meat production was 75 tonnes, then fetching about $8/kg and emu oil production was 38,000 litres – about $24/L to the producer.
 A lively export market was established and in 1996 43 tonnes of emu meat were exported but this declined to zero in 2000.
 There is little doubt that the emu industry is continuing to contract.

 If you happen to visit Oudtshorn in the Little Karoo, you will notice several substantial houses, known as ‘ostrich palaces’ built at the end of the 19th century.
 These large, privately-owned houses were funded by the highly profitable South African ostrich industry, not then from the sale of hides and meat, but from feathers for the world’s fashion industry.
-The dry, arid region of the Little Karoo is still the centre of the South African ostrich industry although it has diversified to other regions of the country, mainly for bird health reasons.
-Heavy concentrations of livestock often result in disease problems.
+The dry, arid region of the Little Karoo is still the centre of the South African ostrich industry although it has diversified to other regions of the country, mainly for bird health reasons as heavy concentrations of livestock often result in disease problems.

 There were about one million commercially-farmed ostriches by 1913 until the war broke out.
 Sanctions imposed against South Africa in 1986 put an end to the hide export market, then 96,000 hides per year to the US.
 This gave the opportunity for other countries to establish ostrich farming.

 In 2007, of the 350,000 birds slaughtered world wide, 257,000 were in South Africa.
-Recent average price per bird received by the farmers was $US186; of this 67% was the hide, 29% meat and 4% feathers.
+Recent average price per bird received by the farmers was $US186 and of this, 67% was the hide, 29% meat and 4% feathers.
 Although hide and meat prices fluctuate.

-The ostrich (Strutho camelus) is up to 2.4 m tall, can weigh over 100 kg and is a native of sub Saharan Africa.
+The ostrich (Strutho camelus) is up to 2.4 m tall, can weigh over 100 kg and is a native of sub-Saharan Africa.
 It can travel at 70 km/h and withstand temperatures of up to 55oC without any apparent hardship.
 The female can start laying, at two years of age, clutches of 20 to 24 eggs and up to 80 to 100 eggs in a season (July to March).
 There are four products: leather, meat, feathers and egg shells for decorating.
 The gift shop in Oudtshorn has many other ostrich ornamental products.
 The fashion for feathers has long gone and they are now mainly used in feather dusters.

 Ostriches were imported into South Australia at the end of the 19th century.
 However they were later released into the wild and in the 1980s were recaptured and used as the foundation stock for the commercial ostrich industry.
 They were mainly of inferior genotype but that did not seem to matter and the industry was so buoyant that pedigree was of little consequence and a pair of proven breeders fetched up to $70,000.
 As a consequence, a few made a fortune and many lost their savings particularly when the industry switched from the breeder phase to the commercial phase.
 Special incubation, slaughtering, transport and handling facilities had to be established for an industry now scattered widely across the continent.
-The ostrich industry was also becoming established in many countries, especially the US, Canada, Israel, France, China, Zimbabwe and Namibia.
-Superior genetic material was imported into Australia.
+The ostrich industry was also becoming established in many countries, especially the US, Canada, Israel, France, China, Zimbabwe and Namibia and superior genetic material was imported into Australia.
 This included the African Black, the Zimbabwean Blue and the Kenyan Red.

-Information provided by Associate Professor Dr. David Farrell.
+Information provided by Dr. David Farrell.